A quick local search for information

-53% of consumers search for local businesses at least once a month
+53% of consumers search local businesses at least once a month for information

-The Northampton Business Directory, like other directories on the Internet, is a catalogue of businesses sorted by categories.
-The companies listed in the Directory create useful and relevant information for local consumers.
+The Northamptonshire Business Directory, like other directories on the Internet, is a catalogue of businesses sorted by categories.
+The companies listed in the Directory create useful and relevant information for local consumers based in Northamptonshire.

 On the other hand, Search engines, use automated programs called Spiders, to look for information based on keywords entered by users.
-Common ones such as Google have many different methods for seeking information to find exactly the right response to a request.
-Directories like the Northampton Business Directory rely on users knowing the type of business or site category needed to find the right information.
+Common ones such as Google have many different methods for checking out a website to find exactly the right response to a request.
+Directories like the Northamptonshire Business Directory rely on users knowing the type of service or business and area.

 General Web Searching Techniques

-Most people use Google, Yahoo or Bing.
+Most people use Google, Yahoo or Bing to find information.
 They enter keywords or phrases to try and find the information they seek.
 This works well but many results on the top pages are paid for or are sponsored results.
 However, research shows most users only view the top 40 results, paid or not.

 Many companies employ webmasters and search engine optimisation (SEO) specialists to make sure their pages appear in the top two or three pages of results.
 There are many tricks to improve the accuracy and usefulness of a search query while avoiding duplicate or paid results.